stashed/docs/docs/guides/latest/workloads/statefulset.md

 Here,

 - `spec.rules`: `spec.rules` specify how Stash should restore data for each host.
-  - `targetHosts` the first rule specify that backed up data of `host-1`(old StatefulSet's pod-1) will be restored into targetHosts `host-3`(new StatefulSet's pod-3) and `host-4`(new StatefulSet's pod-4) and the second rule specify that data from a similar backup host will be restored on the respective restore host.
+  - `targetHosts` the first rule specify that backed up data of `host-1`(old pods of a StatefulSet-1) will be restored into targetHosts `host-3`(new pod-3 of the StatefulSet) and `host-4`(new pod-4 of the StatefulSet) and the second rule specify that data from a similar backup host will be restored on the respective restore host.
 That means, backed up data of `host-0` will be restored into `host-0`, backed up data of `host-1` will be restored into `host-1` and so on.
   - `sourceHost` specify the name of the host whose backed up data will be restored.

 Let's create the `RestoreSession` crd we have shown above,

 ```console